The Broken Windows Theory Applies to Technical Debt: Introduction

 \subsection{Research Questions}

-The goals of this study are condensed into the following research questions, and by distinguishing between \emph{similar} and \emph{dissimilar} TD, we ask whether developers mostly mimic TD they come in contact with or if they also introduce TD of a different character than that which was previously in the system.
+The goal of this study is to isolate and measure the causal effects of existing technical debt on a developer's propensity to introduce new technical debt.
+We condense this into the following research questions, and by distinguishing between \emph{similar} and \emph{dissimilar} TD, we ask whether developers mostly mimic TD they come in contact with or if they also introduce TD of a different character than that which was previously in the system.

-\begin{enumerate}[label*=\emph{RQX.X*}, leftmargin=*] \item [RQ1:] How does existing technical debt affect a developer's propensity to introduce technical debt during further development of a system? \item [RQ1.1:] How does existing technical debt affect a developer's propensity to introduce \emph{similar} technical debt during further development of a system? \item [RQ1.2:] How does existing technical debt affect a developer's propensity to introduce \emph{dissimilar} technical debt during further development of a system? \end{enumerate}
+\begin{enumerate}[label*=\emph{RQX.X*}, leftmargin=*] \item [RQ1:] How does existing technical debt affect a developer's propensity to introduce technical debt during further development of a system? \item [RQ2:] How does existing technical debt affect a developer's propensity to introduce \emph{similar} technical debt during further development of a system? \item [RQ3:] How does existing technical debt affect a developer's propensity to introduce \emph{dissimilar} technical debt during further development of a system? \end{enumerate}